-Full allocations announced for high priority and high security licence holders, although delivery of water was limited.
+Full allocations announced for high priority and high security licence holders in 2019/20, although delivery of water remains limited.

 Environmental water was released in April/May 2019 to replenish waterholes for native fish along the river and into the Barwon-Darling to past Brewarrina as part of the Northern Fish Flow.

 Priority in 2019/20 and again in 2020/21 is to provide for town water supplies, with flows provided in block releases or supply via run of the river flows.

 Final dam releases were made in the Border Rivers to Boggabilla Weir for Boggabilla and Goondiwindi town water supplies in December 2019.
 However tributary inflows in February replenished town water storages, including Mungindi.